shundhammer/qdirstat/README.md

 ### New Stuff

+- The tree view now supports _extended_ selection, i.e. you can shift-click to select a range of items or ctrl-click to select or deselect individual items.
+This was the most requested feature for the last KDirStat.
+This means you can now select more than one item at once to move it to the trash can etc. (once cleanup actions are back).

 - Icons are now compiled into the source thanks to Qt's resource system; now it's just one binary file, and nothing will go missing.
 No more dozens of little files to handle.